BadIdeaFactory/corporate/documents/operating.md

 2. All BIFFUD projects must have the language written in `documents/federated_contributing.md` inserted into a CONTRIBUTING.md file at the root level of the project unless explicitly approved otherwise by the Corporate Overlords during project approval or at a later date during a Plotting Session.

-3. Copyright and patent rights for all potential code or other creative works with a BIFFUD project must be granted to BIFFUD before it can be incorporated into a project, unless the Beastmaster gives their approval.
+3. Copyright and patent rights for all potential code or other creative works with a BIFFUD project must be granted to BIFFUD before it can be incorporated into a project, unless the Chaos Wrangler gives their approval.

-The Hive Mind has the ability to transfer Intellectual Property between BIFFUD and any external source (with approval of project owners) through approval of the Overmind, Undermind, and Beastmaster.
+The Hive Mind has the ability to transfer Intellectual Property between BIFFUD and any external source (with approval of project owners) through approval of the Overmind, Undermind, and Chaos Wrangler.
 The Keeper of Lore is responsible for ensuring that documentation regarding the transfer is appropriately cataloged in `corporate`

 ---------------------------------------------------------------------
 SECTION 4: 💵💵💵 MONEY 💵💵💵